aminfara/NeoSpace/README.md

 # NeoSpace
-NeoSpace is a NeoVim config inspired by spacemacs.org
+NeoSpace is a NeoVim config inspired by [Spacemacs](spacemacs.org).

+# Features
+* Modern configuration out-of-box
+* Opinionated Layers and descriptive configuration